 Snokeh is a mash-up of ‘snow’ and ‘bokeh’ and it’s is a technique I started experimenting with last winter.
-This in-camera special effect can be a little gimmicky but it can also yield unique, dream-like images.
+This in-camera technique can be a little gimmicky but can also yield unique, dream-like images.
 The secret is simple.
-Fire your camera’s flash to illuminate the snow falling in front of your lens.
+Recruit your camera’s flash to illuminate the snow falling in front of your lens.
 In practice though, there are a few variables that dictate the final product: The snow, the lens, and the flash.

 These shots were taken seconds apart.
 The only difference is that the on-camera flash fired.

 My go-to lens for this technique is the 24-70 f/2.8.
-For a couple reasons.
-First, the zoom range is perfect.
+For a few reasons.
+First, the zoom range is perfect – especially since it’s difficult to change lenses in these conditions.
 The size of the snokeh is not only determined by the snow itself, but by lens characteristics, too.
-If you shoot wide <24 mm, the snokeh orbs get somewhat small.
+If you shoot wide (less than 24mm), the snokeh orbs tend to shrink.
 Conversely, when your focal length is greater than 70mm, you effectively zoom through the nearby illuminated flakes.
-In other words, the flakes near your lens are so out-of-focus and ill-defined you can’t tell they’re snow flakes.
+In other words, the lit flakes near your lens are so out-of-focus and ill-defined, you can’t tell they’re snow flakes.

 This shot was taken at 68mm.
-To me, the snokeh is too soft and big to be read as falling snow.
+To me, the snokeh is too soft and too big to be a successful snokeh shot.

-The other reason I love a fast 25-70 is its wide aperture.
+The final reason I love a fast 25-70 is the wide aperture.
 If you’ve ever tried to get a nice bokeh-y background, you know the trick is a wide aperture.
 Really, all we’re doing is creating bokeh in the foreground of the photo as opposed to the background.
-At f/2.8 you can shoot quick, handheld, and it softens the flakes just right.
+At f/2.8 you can easily shoot handheld and it softens the flakes just right.

 The on-camera flash works just fine for this technique.
 Especially in the 40+mm range.
 But it’s not perfect.
-When the on-camera flash fires, your lens will cut into the light creating a semi-circular shadow of un-illuminated snowflakes near the bottom of the frame.
+When the on-camera flash fires, your lens will cut into the light beam creating a semi-circular shadow near the bottom of the frame.